-TRF : A new unified market area since
+TRF : The unified market area in France

-On November the 1st, GRTgas and Teréga , the two French gas TSO (Transport System Operators), have launched the unique market place for gas, the Trading Region France (TRF).
+GRTgas and Teréga , the two French gas TSO (Transport System Operators), launched the unique market place for gas, the Trading Region France (TRF) in November 2018.
 From this day, the PEG (Point of exchange of gas) price is the unique price on the gas wholesale market in France, without any distinction between the North and the South ex-areas.

 The TRF is the achievement of major investments in the gas infrastructures and the setting of new offers, built with the market actors and French regulator (Commision de régulation de l’énergie – CRE).